aiven/devportal/docs/products/clickhouse/concepts/features-overview.rst

 * Superior observability

-  * Use pre-integrated Aiven observability services for enhanced monitoring and logging with Grafana, M3, OpenSearch
+  * Use pre-integrated Aiven observability services for enhanced monitoring and logging with Grafana, M3, OpenSearch®
   * Integrate with your favorite external observability tooling — from Datadog to Prometheus, Jolokia, and more

 * Security & compliance